getcarina/getcarina.com/_tutorials/docker-install-linux.md

   `which wget`

-   If `wget` isn't installed, run the follwoing commands:
+   If `wget` isn't installed, run the following commands:

    ```
    sudo apt-get update